khuyentran1401/rich-dataframe/README.md

 ```

-If you want to pass a non-dataframe object, `rich_dataframe` get it covered too!
+If you want to pass a non-dataframe object, `rich_dataframe` got it covered too!
 ```python
 from rich_dataframe import prettify